-To the best of our knowledge, so far the most successful methodology for solving elliptic problems with discontinuous solution and derivatives across the interface is to use the piecewise deep neural network proposed by He et al. ~\cite{he2020meshfree}.
-They approximate the solution by two neural networks corresponding to two disjoint subdomains so that in each subdomain, the solution remains smooth.
+To the best of our knowledge, so far the most successful methodology for solving elliptic problems with discontinuous solution and derivatives across an interface is to use the piecewise deep neural network proposed by He et al.~\cite{he2020meshfree}.
+They approximate the solution by two neural networks corresponding to two disjoint sub-domains, so that in each sub-domain, the solution remains smooth.
 These two networks are linked by imposing the solution and its normal derivative jump conditions in the mean squared error loss.
-In this way, the resulting error of the training solution can be significantly reduced.
-However, like most DNN, as the network becomes deeper, the training process requires more efforts.
-Not to mention that, one has to train one individual neural network on each subdomain.
+This way, the resulting error of the training solution can be significantly reduced.
+However, like most DNNs, as the network becomes deeper, the training process requires more computational effort.
+Not to mention that one has to train an individual neural network in each sub-domain.

 In this paper, we propose a new discontinuity capturing shallow neural network (DCSNN) for solving elliptic interface problems.
-The novelty of the proposed network are three-folds.
+The novelty of the proposed network is three-fold.
 Firstly, the network captures the solution and its normal derivative jumps sharply across the interface.
-Secondly, the network is completely shallow meaning that only one hidden layer is needed so it significantly reduces the training cost in contrast to DNN.
-Lastly, it is totally mesh-free meaning that it can be applied to solve the problems with more complex (or irregular) domains which the traditional accurate immersed interface method (IIM)~\cite{Li2006} is hard to implement, especially in higher dimensions.
+Secondly, the network is completely shallow, meaning that only one hidden layer is needed, so it significantly reduces the training cost in contrast to DNN.
+Lastly, it is totally mesh-free, thus it can be applied to solve problems with complex (or irregular) domains which the traditional accurate immersed interface method (IIM)~\cite{Li2006} is hard to implement, especially in higher dimensions.

 The rest of the paper is organized as follows.
 In Section~2, we show how a $d$-dimensional piecewise continuous function can be approximated by the present shallow network.
 It demonstrates the main underlying idea of the developed DCSNN by function approximation.
-Then an optimization algorithm to train the network is introduced followed by an example to confirm the accuracy.
-The present network for the elliptic interface problem is presented in Section~3, followed by a series of numerical accuracy tests and comparisons in Section~4.
+Then an optimization algorithm to train the network is introduced, followed by an example to confirm the accuracy.
+The present network for solving elliptic interface problems is presented in Section~3, followed by a series of numerical accuracy tests and comparisons in Section~4.
 Some concluding remarks and future work are given in Section~5.